-41 office or employment.
+40 (4) A public official or public employee may not show favoritism or grant patronage in the 41 employment or working conditions of his or her relative or a person with whom he or she resides: 42 Provided, That as used in this subdivision, "employment or working conditions" shall only apply to 43 government employment: Provided, however, That government employment includes only those 44 governmental entities specified in subsection (a) of this section.

+45 (5) On and after the effective date of the amendment to this section, an elected official to 46 any state office, may not appoint any family member to any West Virginia state or local office.
+47 "Family member" means spouse, ex-spouse, father, mother, son, daughter, grandchild, brother, 48 sister, aunt, uncle, niece, or nephew.

-- (4) A public official or public employee may not show favoritism or grant patronage in the employment or working conditions of his or her relative or a person with whom he or she resides: Provided, That as used in this subdivision, "employment or working conditions" shall only apply to government employment: Provided, however, That government employment includes only those governmental entities specified in subsection (a) of this section. - (c) Gifts. - - 1) A public official or public employee may not solicit any gift unless the solicitation is for a charitable purpose with no resulting direct pecuniary benefit conferred upon the official or employee or his or her immediate family: Provided, That no public official or public employee may solicit for a charitable purpose any gift from any person who is also an official or employee of the state and whose position is subordinate to the soliciting official or employee: Provided, however, That nothing herein shall prohibit a candidate for public office from soliciting a lawful political contribution.
-No official or employee may knowingly accept any gift, directly or indirectly, from a lobbyist or from any person whom the official or employee knows or has reason to know: - (A) Is doing or seeking to do business of any kind with his or her agency; - (B) Is engaged in activities which are regulated or controlled by his or her agency; or - (C) Has financial interests which may be substantially and materially affected, in a manner distinguishable from the public generally, by the performance or nonperformance of his or her official duties. - (2) Notwithstanding the provisions of subdivision (1) of this subsection, a person who is a public official or public employee may accept a gift described in this subdivision, and there shall be a presumption that the receipt of such gift does not impair the impartiality and independent judgment of the person.
-This presumption may be rebutted only by direct objective evidence that the gift did impair the impartiality and independent judgment of the person or that the person knew or had reason to know that the gift was offered with the intent to impair his or her impartiality and independent judgment.
-The provisions of subdivision (1) of this subsection do not apply to:
+49 (c) Gifts. - (1) A public official or public employee may not solicit any gift unless the 50 solicitation is for a charitable purpose with no resulting direct pecuniary benefit conferred upon the 51 official or employee or his or her immediate family: Provided, That no public official or public 52 employee may solicit for a charitable purpose any gift from any person who is also an official or 53 employee of the state and whose position is subordinate to the soliciting official or employee: Provided, however, That nothing herein shall prohibit a candidate for public office from soliciting a 54 55 lawful political contribution.
+No official or employee may knowingly accept any gift, directly or 56 indirectly, from a lobbyist or from any person whom the official or employee knows or has reason to 57 know:

+58 (A) Is doing or seeking to do business of any kind with his or her agency;

+59 (B) Is engaged in activities which are regulated or controlled by his or her agency; or

+(C) Has financial interests which may be substantially and materially affected, in a manner distinguishable from the public generally, by the performance or nonperformance of his or her official duties.